auctus-team/pycapacity/paper/paper.md

 ## Robotic manipulators metrics

-For the robotic manipulators the package integrates several velocity, force and acceleration capacity calculation functions based on ellipsoids.
+For robotic manipulators the package integrates several velocity, force and acceleration capacity calculation functions based on ellipsoids.

 ![2D and 3D force polytopes and their ellipsoid counterparts for a 7 degrees of freedom (DoF) \textit{Franka Emika Panda} robot.
 Both polytopes and ellipsoids are calculated separately for the 3D and for each of the 2D reduced task-space cases.
 Both polytopes and ellipsoids take in consideration the true joint torque limits provided by the manufacturer.
 The underestimation of the true force capabilities of the robot by ellipsoids appears clearly.](robot.png){ width=50% }